Isometries and isometric embeddings of Wasserstein spaces over the Heisenberg group: Preliminary notions, notations, and terminology

 The Heisenberg group has a rich group of transformations including left-translations $\tau_{(\widetilde{x},\widetilde{y}, \widetilde{z})}: \mathbb{H}^n \to \mathbb{H}^n$ given by and non-isotropic dilations $\delta_r:\mathbb{H}^n \to \mathbb{H}^n$, $r>0$ The left-invariant Heisenberg-Kor\'anyi metric $d_H$ is defined using the group structure of $\mathbb{H}^n$ by the formula where $\|\cdot\|_H$ stands for the homogeneous norm on $\mathbb{H}^n$

-For more information about various left invariant metrics, isometries and isometric embeddings of the Heisenberg group we refer the interested reader to \cite{BFS}.
+For more information about various left-invariant metrics, isometries and isometric embeddings of the Heisenberg group we refer the interested reader to \cite{BFS}.
 Let us recall that in the Heisenberg group the $0z$ axis (that is, the set $\{(0,0,z)\,|\,z\in\mathbb{R}\}$) plays a special role, being the center of Heisenberg group.
 Left translations of the $0z$ axis are called vertical lines.
 For a given $(x,y)\in\mathbb{R}^{2n}$ the symbol $L_{(x,y)}$ stands for the vertical line passing through the horizontal vector $(x,y,0)$

 and $\mathcal{L}$ denotes the set of all vertical lines

 We call a measure $\mu\in\Wphn$ vertically supported if its support is contained in a vertical line.
 For a vertical line $L\in\mathcal{L}$ let us introduce the notation